List of Gilmore Girls characters: Logan Huntzberger

 Logan Huntzberger, played by Matt Czuchry is the second child of Mitchum (Gregg Henry) and Shira Huntzberger (Leann Hunley), heirs to the Huntzberger Publishing Company.
 The family was modelled on the New York Times publishers, the Sulzberger family.
-Logan has a strained relationship with his father, who sees him more as an asset than a son, whilst his mother pressures him to marry into wealth despite her own background.
+Logan has a strained relationship with his father, who sees him more as an asset than a son, whilst his mother pressures him to marry into the upper class despite her own humble background.
 He attended prestigious prep schools in Massachusetts but is known for his pranks.
 Initially depicted as a carefree playboy, Logan is actually well-read, skilled in journalism, and enjoys risky behavior alongside his wealthy friends Colin (Alan Loayza), Finn (Tanc Sade) and Robert (Nick Holmes).

 Logan's dynamic with Rory evolves from initial friction to a complicated romantic involvement.
 They bond over his secretive club, the Life & Death Brigade, and develop feelings, leading to a casual relationship despite Rory's reservations.
 Their on-off journey includes challenges like Jess's return, disagreements over commitment, and Logan's infidelity during a break.
-They reconcile temporarily, with Logan proposing after Rory’s graduation in season 7, but Rory declines due to career ambitions.
+They reconcile temporarily, with Logan proposing after Rory's graduation in season 7, but Rory declines due to career ambitions.
 In "A Year in the Life," Logan is engaged, yet he and Rory resume an affair, strongly hinting at his paternity of her unborn child, marking a significant but unresolved chapter in their intertwined lives.